Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Tennessine on periodic table look for cross section of group 17 and period 7 in the modern periodic table.

-The element Tennessine was discovered by Joint Institute for Nuclear Research in year N/A in N/A .
-Tennessine derived its name from Tennessee, United States
+The element Tennessine was discovered by Yuri Oganessian et al.(JINR in Dubna) in year 2010 .
+Tennessine was first isolated by in .
+Tennessine derived its name from Tennessee, United States.

 The table below shows the abundance of Tennessine in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

-The solid state structure of Tennessine is N/A.
+The solid state structure of Tennessine is .